-The Travel Adventure Show in Los Angeles is an event I love to go to each year because I always get useful travel tips and meet contacts in the travel industry.
+I love attending the Travel Adventure Show in Los Angeles each year because I always get useful travel tips and meet contacts in the travel industry.
 This year I attended as media and during a press briefing listened to Pauline Frommer from Frommers.com who gave us inside information about the best flight search engines.

 Frommer’s has always been one of the top travel websites for current travel trends and trip ideas.
-They posted a recent article about the 10 best and worst airfare search sites for 2020 and low and behold many of the top search engines didn’t make the cut.
+They posted an article about the 10 best and worst airfare search sites and low and behold many of the top search engines didn’t make the cut.

-The top 3 most affordable flight search engines for 2020 according to their research are:
+The top 3 most affordable flight search engines according to their research are:

 Momondo covers flights, car rentals, trip packages, and deals and has been highly rated for quite some time.
 The same goes for Skyscanner.

 In descending order the rest of the flight search engines on the list are:

 #4 Trip Advisor – I love this site for its reviews of destinations and attractions, but it’s also become a formidable booking site.

 #5 Agoda – If you’re going to South East Asia or down under, you’ll usually get a decent deal on Agoda.

 #8 CheapOAir – You may be able to find last-minute International travel but this flight search engine doesn’t perform as well domestically.

 #9 Expedia – Once, the go-to and most trusted flight search engine, its ratings have dropped significantly especially now that it owns Travelocity and Orbitz.
 People tend to trust it for its name recognition but it will never give you the best price.